 2. Shot Number and Type

-The number of camera angle shots needed factors into animation timelines too.
-Quick-cutting commercials may have upwards of 125 shots requiring individual scene setups, animation, lighting, and renders per 10-30 seconds.
-Action-heavy stories also demand more shots.
-In contrast, indie animated films might average around 900 shots total due to smaller budgets.
-Evolving simulation technology can automate some shot types like smoke plumes, fuzzy objects, or particle effects to save time too.
+The number of camera shots impacts timelines.
+Quick-cut commercials may have 125 shots in 10-30 seconds, requiring individual setups.
+Action-heavy stories also need more shots.
+Due to smaller budgets, indie films might average around 900 shots.
+Simulation technology can automate some shots, like smoke or particle effects, to save time.

 3. Level of Realism